 Copyright registration is a legal formality intended to make a public record of the basic facts of a particular copyright.
 Registration is not normally a condition of copyright protection.
 Registration does, however, offer significant benefits, among which are:

-Registration may be made at any time within the life of the copyright.
-Usually, two copies of the work must accompany the application.
+Copyright registration is done electronically, and registration may be made at any time within the life of the copyright.

 PLEASE NOTE: The information included herein is for informational purposes only.
 The Firm does not intend to create an attorney-client relationship with you by providing this information.